1965 A/FX DODGE CORONET

 Hooker headers feed a 3-inch exhaust system that's finished with Flowmaster mufflers.
 Cooling is simple, with a Mopar Performance high-volume water pump and a 22-inch radiator.
 The oiling system consists of a trick 7-quart pan and a high-volume Milodon pump.

 The chassis features a 111-inch wheelbase, shortened five inches from the factory's specifications, the car's front spindle center-line was moved ten inches forward while relocating its rear axle fifteen inches forward.
 That configuration places 55% of this Dodge's static mass on its rear tires at rest.
-Naturally, that massaged chassis rides on a massaged suspension, which is led by a 1966 Dodge A100 front-clip that's been set on custom springs .
+Naturally, the chassis rides on a massaged suspension, which is led by a 1966 Dodge A100 front-axle that's been set on custom springs .
 At the rear 3,800lb MP leaf springs complement extra-length MP shocks.

 Stops come courtesy of a full set of A100 drums, which are pumped by a Mancini-installed Mopar Performance dual-reservoir master cylinder.

-Everything rolls on timeless American Racing Torq -Thrusts, which spin 7.75-15 BF Goodrich Silvertown's in front, f 275/60R15 Mickey Thompson's ET Street tires for the rear traction.
+Everything rolls on timeless American Racing Torq -Thrusts, which spin 7.75-15 BF Goodrich Silvertown's in front & 275/60R15 Mickey Thompson's ET Street tires on the rear.

 Comments